Dual Diagnosis Treatment Great Falls, MT

 Center For Mental Health - 54.9 miles from Great Falls, MT

-Center For Mental Health is a dual-diagnosis treatment center in Conrad, MT that provides treatment services for mental health and substance abuse disorders that include bipolar disorder as well as schizoid personality disorder.
+Center For Mental Health is a dual-diagnosis treatment center in Conrad, MT that offers treatment services for drug or alcohol use and mental health disorders that include BPD as well as paranoid personality disorder.

 Address: 514 South Front Street, Conrad, MT 59425 in Pondera County